kiith-sa/ICE/docsrc/tutorials/modding.rst

 of the entity to spawn.
 Optional *delay* specifies delay to spawn after the wave, in seconds.

-Components of the entity can be overridden by *components*.
+Components of an entity can be overridden by *components*.
 At least the physics component should be set here to position the entity.
 The second entity overrides the *dumbScript* component (explained below), specifying behavior of the spawned unit.